 Sassafras Tea Safety?

-When I lived in Virginia while I was writing The Natural Mind, I was intrigued when locals told me about sassafras.
-Because this shrub or small tree is the first plant to come to life in the spring, they would drink tea made from its root as a tonic to “purify the blood of winter stagnation."
-When March rolled around, I kept my eye out for sassafras, whose twigs are easy to spot because they remain green all winter.
-When the ground was soft enough to dig, but before the bush had developed any leaves, I went after a bit of sassafras root.
+A personal note: Years ago, when I lived in northern Virginia, I was intrigued when locals told me about sassafras.
+Because this shrub or small tree is the first plant to come to life in the spring, they would drink tea made from its root as a tonic to “purify the blood of winter stagnation.”
+In March when the ground was soft enough to dig but before the bush had developed any leaves, I went after a bit of sassafras root.
+(It is easy to identify the plant even without leaves, because the stems stay green all winter.)
 As my shovel hit the root, the air filled with a zingy fragrance that smelled to me like essence of spring.
 When I boiled a piece of the white root, it produced a deep red tea that tasted so good I began drinking a cup every day.
 After a few weeks, just as leaves began to appear on the bush, the tea stopped tasting good, and I lost my desire for it.
 It was as if the plant told me the right time to drink it had passed.

-Consuming moderate amounts of safrole in plant products (such as sassafras tea) is not comparable to injecting large amounts of the pure chemical into the abdomens of rats.
-A search of the medical literature for sassafras tea shows only one report of an adverse effect: excessive sweating in a man who began drinking it.
+Bottom line: Consuming moderate amounts of safrole in plant products (such as sassafras tea) is not comparable to injecting large amounts of the pure chemical into the abdomens of rats.
+A search of the medical literature for sassafras tea shows only one report of an adverse effect: excessive sweating in a man who had been drinking it.

 Andrew Weil, M.D.